 When you create GKE On-Prem user clusters, you can choose enable Connect to automatically register them with Google Cloud console.
 Connect enables you to view and sign in to your on-premises and on-cloud Kubernetes clusters from the same Google Cloud user interface.

 Enabling Connect creates a Connect Agent in each user cluster.
 The Connect Agent is a Deployment that establishes a long-lived, encrypted connection from on-premises clusters to Google Cloud.

 The Connect Agent's container image is pulled from a

 If your user cluster doesn't or can't have a connection to gcr.io, you need

-use a private Docker registry to connect it to Cloud Console.
+use a private Docker registry to connect it to Google Cloud console.

 To learn all about how versioning works, see Versions.